nima-siboni/Logistic-RL/README.md

         seed_value = None  # if None is given it randomly chooses a seed. min_availability = [10,   10,  10,  10, 5,  2,  2,  2, 1, 1] # min number of possible items for each category
         max_availability = [100, 100, 100, 100, 50, 25, 20, 5, 3, 2] # max number of possible items for each category
+        state_wrapper = True # if True, the state of the env is wrapped.
     }
 }
 ```